Policy Advisory

 A privacy partnership

-Your privacy with respect to the use of Mass.gov results from a partnership between you the user, and the Commonwealth.
+Your privacy with respect to the use of Mass.gov results from a partnership between you, the user, and the Commonwealth.
 At Mass.gov, we work to protect your privacy in accordance with best industry practices and the EOTSS Enterprise Information Security Policies and Standards.
 However, because some of the information that we receive through Mass.gov is subject to the Massachusetts Public Records Law (M.G.L. c.
-66) we cannot ensure absolute privacy.
+66), we cannot ensure absolute privacy.
 Information that you provide to us through Mass.gov may be made available to members of the public under that law.
 This policy informs you of the information that we collect from you at Mass.gov, what we do with it, to whom it may be disseminated, and how you can access it.
 Based on this information, you can make an informed decision about your use of Mass.gov.
 You can maximize the benefits of your privacy partnership with the Commonwealth by making informed decisions about whether to share personally identifiable information with us through Mass.gov.

 Personally identifiable information

-We use the term “personally identifiable information” to mean any information that could reasonably be used to identify you, including your name, address, telephone number, email address, Social Security number, birth date, bank account information, credit card information, or any combination of information that could be used to identify you.
+As defined in the Enterprise Information Security Policies and Standards Glossary of Terms , we use the term “personally identifiable information” to mean any information that could reasonably be used to identify you, including your name, address, telephone number, email address, Social Security number, birth date, bank account information, credit card information, or any combination of information that could be used to identify you.

 Information voluntarily provided by you